bcomnes/node-handbook/README.md

 - Over designed and complicated do-all module APIs.
 The simplest and best modules usually win eventually!
 - Denies [Architecture Astronauts](http://www.joelonsoftware.com/articles/fog0000000018.html) of Air, as they are side-stepped by multiple working modules during their never ending design debates.
 - Lack of of solution diversity for different problem domains.
 Usually there are 3 - 100 different modules to choose from.
-- Unwarranted individual influence over language features and community culture.
+- Reduces unwarranted individual influence over language features and community culture to a minor degree.
+This is still a major cultural factor, but an open module system helps reduce this a little.

 ## `.package.json` is here to save you